bibleup/bibleup/README.md

 BibleUp makes Bible references on a webpage easily accessible without the need of leaving the page.<br>
 This tool converts Bible references found on a webpage into clickable links, and upon hovering over these links, a feature-rich and flexible popover appears, providing the relevant Bible text.
-<br><br>
-BibleUp is a blend of an internal API and a display interface.

 ## Features